josegarciav/josegarciav.github.io/_pages/about.md

 I transitioned from a business background into the world data science, after which I completed a master's degree in Applied Mathematics.
 During my master's program, I conducted research on Weiner processes, Hamiltonian Systems, Manifold Learning, optimization, and more.
 For my thesis, I focused on the applications of advanced optimization algorithms on deep neural networks 👨🏻‍💻.

 ## More about me 🫡
-🏂🏻 Activities I enjoy include rock climbing, camping, hiking, and surfing.
+🏂🏻 Activities I enjoy include traveling, rock climbing, camping, hiking, and water sports.

 <!-- ![Utah Walks](/images/utah-walks.jpg) -->
 <!-- ![Grand Canyon](/images/grand_canyon.png) -->